Xzeryn/Elastic-Stack-Docker/README.md

 - `docker compose -f docker-compose.yml -f air-gapped.yml --profile monitoring --profile apm up -d`

 ### Available Profiles

+**Machine Learning**
+- Configures and adds a dedicated machine learning node to the Elastic Stack
+- Default configuration is set to 8GB of RAM to allow for the install of the ELSER model
+- The amount of memory can be changed by editing the `ML_MEM_LIMIT` variable in the `.env` file
+- Functionality is limited unless you enable the _trial_ or provide a _license_
+- User `--profile ml` in your docker compose startup command to enable

 **Monitoring**
 - Configures metricbeat in the cluster and performs monitoring of the Elastic stack